 Marvel’s Universe-Expanding Phase Four Plan

 Marvel Studios changed the Marvel Cinematic Universe forever with the world-shaking events of AVENGERS: ENDGAME.
-For the last couple years we haven’t known much about what will follow the big battle with Thanos and the aftermath as seen in SPIDER-MAN: FAR FROM HOME.
-The first stages of the company’s universe-expanding plan was revealed at San Diego Comic Con in 2019, as Marvel president Kevin Feige took to the stage in Hall H to announce five new movies that will be released through 2021 — and he hinted at even more.
+But we haven't known much about what will follow the big battle with Thanos beyond what was shown in SPIDER-MAN: FAR FROM HOME.
+The first stages of the company’s next universe-expanding plan were revealed at the San Diego Comic-Con in 2019, and Disney's big slate update in December 2020 offered even more details as Marvel president Kevin Feige confirmed several upcoming movies and announced .

 Marvel’s massive Phase Four slate will give us a new Thor, thrust Black Widow into a leading role in her own movie, and introduce an Avengers-sized collection of new heroes.
-The next two years will expand the scope of the MCU.
-Here are all the new Marvel movies that are racing towards theaters in the next two years.
+The next few years will expand the scope of the MCU and finally bring Marvel's First Family back in-house.
+Here are all the new Marvel movies that are racing towards theaters in the next few years.

 Marvel has been promising a BLACK WIDOW movie for years, and it is finally happening!
 Scarlett Johansson returns as Natasha Romanoff, aka Black Widow, in a story that is set shortly after the events of CAPTAIN AMERICA: CIVIL WAR.
 Black Widow ends up in Budapest, where she meets Yelena Belova, played by Florence Pugh (MIDSOMMAR, LITTLE WOMEN).
 Yelena (above) is basically Natasha’s successor as an assassin, but they are more like sisters than enemies.
 Meanwhile, Black Widow will also have to face off against the villainous Taskmaster, who can learn any combat moves used by any opponent.